cjbrowne/DimensionalDatabase/README.md

 # Dimensions
 A Dimension has the following properties:
  - Data Type: the type of discrete datapoints on the dimension.
 This can be either a list of perpendicular Dimensions or a list of accepted primitive value types, or a mixture of the two.
  - Key Type: the type of the key used to access discrete datapoints on the dimension.
 For example, a Dimension with a String key might have data-points at "name", "address" and "email".
+Using a Dimension as a Key-Type is undefined (implementations may choose to allow it if they can see some use case that I'm as-yet unaware of).
  - Access Specifier: I'm still working on what it means to restrict access to a dimension.
 At the moment it involves restricting how you can access a Dimension via related dimensions, but this may evolve into something entirely different.

 # Dimensional Relationships